|Tax & legal|

-During the beta, we’ll charge a one-time fee of $500 after everything has been set up.
+During the preview, we’ll charge a one-time fee of $500 after everything has been set up.
 This fee covers incorporating your company in Delaware, opening your business bank account at Silicon Valley Bank, and registering your company with the IRS.
 You can pay this fee with a credit card or via bank transfer.

 - Are there any additional costs I should be aware of?

 There aren’t any hidden fees to incorporate your company, open a business bank account, or to get set up on Stripe.

 - Atlas users will pay the standard Stripe fees of 2.9% + 30¢ per successful charge.

 - Silicon Valley Bank will waive account maintenance fees for the first 24 months.
 SVB will share more details about your account’s complete fee schedule and functionality once your bank account is open.

 Starting a business in the U.S. comes with significant obligations, including the payment of U.S. taxes and compliance with applicable laws.
 You’ll need to be prepared to handle these requirements.
 At a minimum, you will need to:

 - Pay a registered agent located in Delaware to act as a liaison between your company and the state.
 Stripe will set you up with a registered agent at a rate of $125 per year.
 (The first year’s fee is covered by Stripe.)

 - File an annual report with Delaware, which costs $50.